 Dates and Documents

-The links in the table below refer to the exercise-instruction-notebooks.
-However, for interactively working with the notebooks, they must be downloaded.
-All notebooks and resources can be downloaded from GitLab project.
+All notebooks and resources can be downloaded from Ilias Data Mining.
 For executing jupyter-notebooks, Python and jupyter-notebooks must be installed.
 It is strongly recommended to install the Anaconda Python distribution.
 This distribution does not only contain Python and Jupyter-Notebooks but also nearly all packages, which are required in this lab-exercise.